b3ska/emassis/README.md

 ## 📄 License

-This project is created for HackVibe Hackathon.
+This project is created for Hack The Vibe Hackathon.

 ## 🙏 Acknowledgments